hapytex/django-single-session/docs/source/index.rst

 Django single session
 =====================

-django-import-export is a Django application and library for importing and exporting data with included admin integration.
+django-single-session is a Django library for ensuring that a user can be logged in to only one session at a time.

 **Features:**